dslab-epfl/chef/docs/source/Plugins/StateManager.rst

 ----------------

 StateManager only exposes an API that must be called from a client plugin to be useful.
-A client plugin would typically use the `FunctionMonitor <FunctionMonitor.html>`_ plugin to intercept all function returns, check the status of the returned function, and decide whether to kill the execution path or suspend it using StateManager.
+A client plugin would typically use the :doc:`FunctionMonitor <FunctionMonitor>` plugin to intercept all function returns, check the status of the returned function, and decide whether to kill the execution path or suspend it using StateManager.

 Configuration Sample